SirGarhi/garhis-grotto-foundry/docs/awakened_weapons/CainAndAbel.md

 * Truly Awaken Cain & Abel (Passive Ability) - Action | Once per Long Rest | Variable Duration
 	*  Sets Cain & Abel's True Awakening to an 'Active' state, enabling use of all Active Features from the True Awakened Tier
 	* True Awakening Durability – 12
-	* Toll – You suffer two levels of exhaustion.
-Additionally, you have Disadvantage on all Intelligence Ability Checks until you finish a Long Rest.
 * Blade Aura (Active Effect)
 	* Your Bladesong radiates in an aura, granting its effects to all allies within 30 feet.
 * Eldritch Beam (Active Ability) – Action (Cantrip) | 1 Durability | Dexterity Saving Throw | Half-Damage Save